-When conducting the annual audit on your fund, your auditor will check whether your fund has met the investment strategy requirements under the super laws for the relevant financial year.
-This means they will check that:
+When conducting the annual audit on your fund, your auditor will check whether it meets the investment strategy requirements under the super laws for the relevant financial year.
+This means they will check that your:

-- your SMSF had an investment strategy in place for the relevant financial year that considered the factors outlined above - your fund's investments during the relevant financial year were in accordance with that strategy - your strategy had been reviewed at some stage during the relevant financial year.
+- SMSF had an investment strategy in place for the relevant financial year that considered the factors outlined above - fund's investments during the relevant financial year were in accordance with that strategy - strategy had been reviewed at some stage during the relevant financial year.